fantaisie-software/purebasic/CONTRIBUTING.md

 3. __A common file project.cfg for every directory__ — a single `project.cfg` [Preference file] is created within a folder, the settings of each source file are grouped in a [Preference Group] named as the source file.
 4. __Don't save anything__

-Check that your IDE is not configured to use the first option, othwerwise you'll be modifying files tracked by Git, even if you don't actually change the file contents.
+Check that your IDE is not configured to use the first option, otherwise you'll be modifying files tracked by Git, even if you don't actually change the file contents.
 Options two and three are fine because the repository is set to ignore any files matching the patterns `*.pb.cfg`, `*.pbi.cfg` and `project.cfg` — i.e. those files are excluded from the repository (see [`.gitignore`][.gitignore]).

 ### Code Styles Conventions